-Various federal statutes and regulations prohibit or restrict the use of certain words, names, symbols, terms, initials, marks, emblems, seals, insignia, badges, decorations, medals and characters adopted by the United States government or particular national and international organizations.
+Various federal statutes and regulations prohibit or restrict the use of certain words, names, symbols, terms, initials, marks, emblems, seals, insignia, badges, decorations, medals, and characters adopted by the United States government, including any agency or instrumentality thereof, or particular national and international organizations.
 These designations are reserved for the specific purposes prescribed in the relevant statute and must be free for use in the prescribed manner.
-See the listings of citations to sections of the United States Code and the Code of Federal Regulations in Appendix C of this Manual.
+See Appendix C for a nonexhaustive list of United States statutes protecting designations of certain government agencies and instrumentalities.

-(1) The Copyright Act of 1976 includes provisions regarding the use of appropriate notices of copyright.
-These include provisions concerning the use of the letter “C” in a circle - (c), the word “Copyright" andthe abbreviation “Copr.” to identify visually perceptible copies (17 U.S.C. §401); the use of the letter “P” in a circle to indicate phonorecords of sound recordings (17 U.S.C. §402); and the use of the words “mask work,” the symbol *M* and the letter “M” in a circle to designate mask works (17 U.S.C. §909).
-The Act designates these symbols to perform the function of indicating that the user of the symbol is asserting specific statutory rights.
+- (1) The Copyright Act of 1976 includes provisions regarding the use of appropriate notices of copyright.
+17 U.S.C. §§101-1332.
+These include provisions concerning the use of the letter “C” in a circle – ©, the word “Copyright” and the abbreviation “Copr.” to identify visually perceptible copies (17 U.S.C. §401); the use of the letter “P” in a circle to indicate phonorecords of sound recordings (17 U.S.C. §402); and the use of the words “mask work,” the symbol *M* and the letter “M” in a circle to designate mask works (17 U.S.C. §909).
+The Copyright Act designates these symbols to indicate that the user of the symbol is asserting specific statutory rights.

-(5) In chartering the Blinded Veterans Association, Congress granted it the sole right to use its name and such seals, emblems and badges as it may lawfully adopt.
+- (5) In chartering the Blinded Veterans Association, Congress granted it the sole right to use its name and such seals, emblems, and badges as it may lawfully adopt.
 36 U.S.C. §30306.
 This protection of its exclusive right to use “Blinded Veterans Association” does not extend to the term “blinded veterans,” which has been found generic.
-Blinded Veterans Association v.
-Blinded American Veterans Foundation, 872 F.2d 1035, 10 USPQ2d 1432 (D.C.
+Blinded Veterans Ass’n v.
+Blinded Am.
+Veterans Found., 872 F.2d 1035, 10 USPQ2d 1432 (D.C.
 Cir.
 1989).

 Depending on the nature and use of the mark, other sections of the Trademark Act may also bar registration and must be cited where appropriate.
-For example, it may be appropriate for the examining attorney to refuse registration under §2(a) of the Trademark Act, 15 U.S.C.
-1052(a), on the ground that the mark comprises matter that may falsely suggest a connection with a national symbol, institution or person specified in the statute (e.g., the United States Olympic Committee).
-See TMEP §1203.03(e).
+For example, it may be appropriate for the examining attorney to refuse registration under §2(a) of the Trademark Act, 15 U.S.C. §1052(a), on the ground that the mark comprises matter that may falsely suggest a connection with a person, institution, belief, or national symbol specified in the statute (e.g., the United States Olympic Committee).
+See TMEP §§1203.03(c)–1203.03(c)(iii).
 Other §2(a) bases for refusal could also apply.
-See TMEP §§1203 et seq.
-It may be appropriate to refuse registration under §2(b), 15 U.S.C.
-1052(b), for matter that comprises a flag, coat of arms or other similar insignia.
+See TMEP §§1203–1203.03(c)(iii).
+It may be appropriate to refuse registration under §2(b), 15 U.S.C. §1052(b), for matter that comprises a flag, coat of arms, or other similar insignia.
 See TMEP §1204.
-It may be appropriate to refuse registration under §2(d), 15 U.S.C.
-1052(d), if the party specified in the statute owns a registration for a mark that is the same or similar.
-Cf. U.S. Olympic Committee v.
-Olymp-Herrenwaschefabriken Bezner GmbH & Co., 224 USPQ 497 (TTAB 1984) (opposition to the registration of OLYMP sustained on ground of likelihood of confusion with opposer's registered mark OLYMPIC under §2(d), the Board finding that the evidence of record did not show that OLYMP falsely suggests a connection with opposer under §2(a), and that the remedies provided in 36 U.S.C. §220506(c) for misuse of Olympic designations are not pertinent to opposition proceedings).
+It may be appropriate to refuse registration under §2(d), 15 U.S.C. §1052(d), if the party specified in the statute owns a registration for a mark that is the same or similar.

-In some instances, it may be appropriate for the examining attorney to refuse registration pursuant to §§1, 2 (preamble) and 45 of the Trademark Act, 15 U.S.C. §§1051, 1052 and 1127, on the ground that the subject matter would not be perceived as a trademark.
-(For service mark applications, §3 of the Act, 15 U.S.C.
-1053, should also be cited as a basis for refusal).
+In some instances, it may be appropriate for the examining attorney to refuse registration pursuant to §§1, 2, and 45 of the Trademark Act, 15 U.S.C. §§1051, 1052, and 1127, on the ground that the subject matter would not be perceived as a trademark.
+For service mark applications, §3 of the Act, 15 U.S.C. §1053, must also be cited as a basis for refusal.